About Us – UN Action Against Sexual Violence in Conflict

 - strengthen data collection and sharing in support of MARA and locally-relevant prevention and response strategies.

-UN Action Multi-Partner Trust Fund
+Conflict-related Sexual Violence Multi-Partner Trust Fund

 In December 2008, UN Action established a Multi-Partner Trust Fund (MPTF) to mobilize funds to support a range of joint catalytic activities as well as the UN Action Secretariat.
 The MTPF aims to: (i) streamline joint programming, (ii) strengthen governance and financial management systems, and (iii) standardize reporting to donors.
+Its achievements can be reviewed in the Final Narrative and Consolidated Financial Report for 2019 here.

 - Rape is not an inevitable consequence of conflict.
 It must be prevented.